uwidcit/flaskmvc/readme.md

 # Configuration Mangement

-**NOTE:** Before you can run this project you need to provide configuration for your application.
 Configuration information such as the database url/port, credentials, API keys etc are to be supplied to the application.
-However, it is bad practice to stage such information in publicly visible repositories.
+However, it is bad practice to stage production information in publicly visible repositories.
-Instead, all config information should provided by manually bringing a config file into the workspace or via [environment varables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
+Instead, all config is provided by a config file or via [environment varables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).

 ## In Development

-When running the project in a development environment (such as gitpod) you can provide configuration via a config.py file in the App folder.
+When running the project in a development environment (such as gitpod) the app is configured via config.py file in the App folder.
+By default, the config for development uses a sqlite database test.db.
-A default template config.template.py is given so to quick start you can simply rename that file to config.py (but do not save it to the repository).

-By defult, the config uses a sqlite database.
-If you wish to connect to your own database, you must update the DBHOST, DBPASSWORD, DBUSER and DBNAME and set SQLITEDB to "False" in config.py.

 ## In Production

-When deploying your application to a production, depending on the environment you may not be able to upload config.py (such is the case with heroku).
-Instead you must pass in configuration information via enviornment variables.
+When deploying your application to production/staging you must pass in configuration information via enviornment variables.
 For heroku you need to navigate to your application's setting page (url should look like https://dashboard.heroku.com/apps/[app-name]/settings) and scroll down to config vars.
 Then provide your configuration as shown in the image below.

 ![heroku screenshot](images/fig1.png)

-When deploying to production the "ENV" variable should be set to "production"
+When deploying to production the "ENV" variable should be set to "production".

+**Note** heroku provides a default variable "DATABASE_URL" for heorku postgres.
+If you want the app to use this database you must copy the value to the variable "SQLALCHEMY_DATABASE_URL".

 # Manage.py Commands